mendix/docs/content/en/docs/releasenotes/add-ons/ats/ats-2/ats-2.28.md

 ### Fixes

-* We applied security fixes related to libraries used
+* We applied security fixes related to used libraries.

 ## 2.28.0